NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Video games help on-board new players by having the rules enforced by the game itself.
 This project aims to bring a similar methodology to tabletop war-gaming, specifically the _Kill Team Lite_ @kt-lite-rules  system using the _Gallowdark_ setting.
 The _Kill Team Lite_ rules are publicly available from _Games Workshop's_ website and is designed to be played on a smaller scale to other war games, making it a good candidate for a proof of concept.
 As well as this, the _Gallowdark_ @gallowdark setting streamlines the terrain used and removes verticality from the game, making implementation much simpler.

-Developing a system that can accurately track the position of miniatures and terrain in a _Kill Team_ board would allow for the creation of tools to assist players.
+Developing a system that can digitally represent a physical _Kill Team_ board would allow for the creation of tools to assist players.
 For example, a digital game helper would remove the burden of rules enforcement from the players and onto the system, allowing players to focus on the game itself or allow players to make more informed game decisions by being able to preview the options available to them.
-Model tracking could also be utilised to record a game and view a replay of it or be utilised for content creation to create accurate board representations to viewers with visual effects.
+This could also be utilised to record a game and view a replay or be used for content creation to make accurate board representations to viewers with digital effects.

-== Project Intention
+== Project Intention and Background

-This project will focus on the development of a system that can track the position of miniature and terrain pieces on a _Kill Team_ board which can subsequently be displayed digitally.
+This project will focus on the development of a system that can track the position of miniature models and terrain pieces on a _Kill Team_ board which can subsequently be displayed digitally.
 From here, we aim to implement a visualisation of select game rules on the digital board to allow players to focus on the decision making process as opposed to the rules enforcement.

+To determine the specific goals for this project it is important to provide some more context on the gameplay and community of _Kill Team_.